What AI Actually Reads on Your Website (And What It Ignores)

 Sites with immediate hero clarity outscore equivalents significantly

 AI front-weights content the same way humans front-weight a book cover.
-What appears first has disproportionate influence.
+What appears first has disproportionate influence on the model's final understanding.

 Quick test: cover your logo.
 Can a stranger read your hero and explain what you do, who it's for, and what problem it solves?
 If no — that's your highest leverage fix.